 001: DllCall("LockWorkStation") Sleep, 2000 SendMessage,0x112,0xF170,2,,Program Manager Return

-The previous script serves you well during your work day, but at the end of it you might want to log off and turn off your screen instead of just locking your computer.
-Here is how you can do it :
+The Lock PC script can come in handy during your work day, but at the end of the day you might want to log off instead of just locking your session.
+Here is how you can do this:

 002: SendMessage,0x112,0xF170,2,,Program Manager Sleep, 2000 Shutdown, 0 Return